 - What happens if I overdose?

-- What should I avoid while taking ethinyl estradiol and desogestrel?
+- What should I avoid while taking birth control pills?

-- What other drugs will affect ethinyl estradiol and desogestrel?
+- What other drugs will affect birth control pills?

 - Where can I get more information?

-What is ethinyl estradiol and desogestrel (Apri)?
+What is ethinyl estradiol and desogestrel?

-What are the possible side effects of ethinyl estradiol and desogestrel?
+What are the possible side effects of birth control pills?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using birth control pills and call your doctor at once if you have:

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-- nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--loss of appetite, upper stomach pain, tiredness, fever, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 - swelling in your hands, ankles, or feet;